IUCrimson/AspNet.Security.CAS/README.md

 **Properties**

 * `CasServerUrlBase` - The base url of the CAS server.
 Required.

+* `CasValidationUrl` - Used in cases where ticket validation occurs on a separate server than user login.
+Default: `null`

 * `TicketValidator` - Gets or sets the `ICasTicketValidator` used to validate tickets from CAS.
 Default: `Cas2TicketValidator`